rapid7/metasploit-framework/documentation/modules/post/linux/gather/manageengine_password_manager_creds.md

 1. **Verify** the credentials are correctly stored in the database

-To test the installation path detection logic, you can repeat the process with PMP launched both in standalone mode and as service.
+To test the installation path detection logic, you can repeat the process with PMP launched both in standalone mode and as a service.

 Also, this is interesting to test with both a shell and Meterpreter sessions.